EricHughesABC/simpleNMRbrukerTools/simpleNMRbrukerTools/docs/running_simpleNMRbruker_v2.md

 For technical issues or questions about simpleNMR analysis, consult:
 - TopSpin documentation for peak picking procedures
 - simpleNMR online resources for interpretation guidance
-- request help via email at simpleNMR@gmail.com
+- request help via email at simpleNMR@gmailng